bestape/squareRootIntegers/README.md

 If using this work, please cite as:

-> Kyle MacLean Smith (2019). *Integer Recurrence Approximation of 1 + √m via Single Linear Recurrence.* Extended from [OEIS A164544](https://oeis.org/A164544).
-First generalization of Pell-type recurrences beyond √2 into a single, universal form.
+> Kyle MacLean Smith (2019). *Single Integer Recurrence Approximation of 1 + √m.* Extended from [OEIS A164544](https://oeis.org/A164544).
+First generalization of Pell-type recurrences beyond √2 into a single universal recurrence.

 ---